California Container Deposit Return System

 • Creation of a $25 million funding program for refillables.
 (AB 179 budget bill)

-• An adjustment to the processing payment calculation for redemption centers to provide fairer compensation, enabling them to remain economically viable and prevent further closures.
+• An adjustment to the processing payment calculation for redemption centers to provide fairer compensation, enabling them to remain economically viable and help prevent further closures.
 (SB 353)

 • Establishment of a mechanism to address bottle bill fraud and contamination of materials.
 (SB 38)